DavidBien23/Projects/README.md

 <p>This is an update to the "LC 15.4" code that created a Monte Carlo simulation of an equity-linked
 insurance policy.
-In my improvement, I made one instance of the simulation a function, called "monte_carlo(), that relied on variable like renewal expenses, interest rates, premium amount, and a GMMB function.
+In my improvement, I made one instance of the simulation a function, called "monte_carlo(), that relied on variables like renewal expenses, interest rates, premium amount, and a GMMB function.
 Using the defined variabels, my function returns a NPV and GMMB (GMMB=0 if not applicable) as a tuple.
 Then, the update made it easy to complete the assignment a of analyzing the effects of changing specific variables. </p>